paloukari/OrcaDetector/final_report.md

 2. 20% for the validation strata
 3. 10% for the test strata

-- selected EDA plots - Ram
-- choice of species what were included vs. excluded (based on too few training samples) - Mike

 ### EDA - Ram

 - link to the EDA notebook from the opening paragraph